Who is Mira Sorvino?

 After earning a degree in East Asian studies, Sorvino directed a documentary on anti-Semitism in Russia.
 She also worked a number of jobs, including serving as a production assistant and a script reader for Robert De Niro.
 Before long, she decided to pursue acting as a career.
 Sorvino had done some acting in school, but her father had discouraged her from taking up his profession.
 "I think he just didn't want rejection as the mainstay of his children's diet," she told Redbook magazine.

 For several years, Sorvino struggled to make it as a performer.
 She had a role in the short-lived syndicated teen serial Swans Crossing in 1992.
 When that ended, Sorvino landed a role on the soap opera Guiding Light, but she turned down a three-year contract in hopes of finding better opportunities.

-Sorvino's breakthrough role was Linda Ash, the squeaky-voiced, bleached blonde prostitute with a heart of gold in Woody Allen's Mighty Aphrodite (1995).
+Sorvino's breakthrough came with the role of Linda Ash, the squeaky-voiced, bleached-blonde prostitute with a heart of gold in Woody Allen's Mighty Aphrodite (1995).
 She auditioned for the part twice.
 The first time she was rejected because she was not "sexual" enough.
-Undeterred, Sorvino met again with Allen while the two were both in London.
-She came to the meeting dressed provocatively and using a distinctive voice.
-Her efforts paid off -- Allen gave her the role.
-Sorvino was anxious during the filming.
-"I was absolutely neurotic doing Mighty Aphrodite.
+Undeterred, Sorvino met again with Allen while the two were in London, and this time she dressed provocatively and used a distinctive voice.
+Her efforts paid off, as Allen tapped her for the coveted role.